Worker’s Comp claims– we all want to avoid them, but, inevitably, one day you’ll likely have a claim.

 The first option is to have your new payroll company provide a quote for a new policy.
 You will be asked a lot of information about your current company like legal entity name, annual gross payroll wages, and the type of work performed by your employees.
 Secondly, you can sign a Broker of Record notice and transfer your existing policy to your new company instead of starting a new policy.
 In this scenario, you’d retain your current policy, but the ownership of the policy would change.
 This means you retain your same insurance agency, policy, and claims support, but your new payroll company would be your broker of record.

 There are pros and cons to both options, so if you already have Pay-As-You-Go, check with your new payroll partner to see which is the most cost-effective solution for you.
 Often, your payroll transition is a great opportunity to review your insurance needs.
 It’s essential that you have the proper coverage amounts, have the appropriate people and states insured on your policy, and make sure your employees are classed properly for the best coverage and rate.
 Be sure to talk with a licensed agent at the company when asking questions about the best option for your business.
+(And if you’re considering switching payroll providers, be sure to get yourself prepared by reading our article How to Switch Payroll Services Smoothly.)

 What if I have a traditional worker’s compensation policy?